Astra-Mechanica-Inc/CommonTools/README.md

 # Starbase - CommonTools

-Repository used to organize all common tools known and/or built, in order to help in gameplay for company members and others.
+This repository is used to organize all common tools we know and/or built, in order to help in gameplay for company members and others.
+Each content listed here is owned by it's respective creator, the list simply aims to provide easy links and simple descriptions to the tools listed.

 ## External Links